|Home || Art | Books | Boats | Garden | Orchard | Homestead | Sewing | Music | Events | Blog || Contact|

 My favorite weights are some Steve found in a thrift store many years ago.
 Smooth metal, they're from a small bar-bell set.
 They're heavy and feel good in the hand.
 They get used a lot.
 Recently I made use of some other weights we had on hand (when working on a 'muslin' for lycra leggings and really didn't want the pattern paper to move).
 These are also thrift store purchases - arm or ankle weights - and they seem to be fairly common in the used world.
 They worked well for this purpose because they aren't slippery but are a nice weight.
 [I had to borrow these from my music stand bag.
 In the summer we play music at the Farmers Market in Manistique which is on Lake Michigan.
 It's a rare day that it's not windy, so I wrap these around the bottom of my sturdy music stand to help keep it from blowing over.
 Steve also has some he keeps in the shop for various uses.
 They're a handy tool.]

 Mini-Bench - This is a tool likely not too common in the sewing room though various make-shift risers probably have been put together by back-tired sewers.
 This one is another tool from the shop and it does a good job of getting that work up nearer to the eyes and straighter on the back.
 There are likely commercial fold-up options which would be nice for storage.
 But this simply and easily made riser is sturdy and great to have around for any number of uses.
-Ideally you'd have one specifically for sewing, kept clean, with appropriate holes or holders for particular tools, and a narrower rounded end.
-It would be fun to design one just for that.
+Ideally you'd have one specifically for sewing, kept clean, with appropriate holes or holders for particular tools, maybe a drawer?
+And maybe a narrower rounded end.
+It would be fun to design and build one just for the sewing room.
 But meantime I simply dust off one of the shop risers (we have several) and use that.

 They're simple to make and a great shop project.
 Here's a link to some instructions so you can make your own: Mini-bench.
-Let me know how it turns out!
+If you do, let me know how it turns out!